How Are Modular Buildings Built? Learn About the Prefab Building Process

 Step 2: Attaching the Walls (and More!)

 The next stop on the assembly line is the walls.
 They are built using traditional wood studs which are spaced according to wind load requirements.
 The walls are constructed with the wood lying in a horizontal position then lifted to their vertical position, often with the use of a lightweight overhead myaree crane hire, to be joined with the flooring and frame.

 After the walls are secured to the flooring, the designed interior wall finish is installed.
-At the same time the windows, insulation, electrical wiring, plumbing, and any custom components are installed from the outside of the module.
+At the same time the windows, insulation, electrical wiring, plumbing for kitchen and bathroom, and any custom components are installed from the outside of the module.
 While this occurs the roof is being fabricated at the next assembly line station.

 Step 3: Installing The Roof